Green Earth Appeal

 Each year, World Food Day is an event that is celebrated for the sole purpose of combating hunger around the world.
 The 16th of October is the day of the year when people work together in the fight against hunger with the aim of eradicating it from people’s lives once and for all.

-On Earth Day 2018 (22nd April) join global brands and celebrity chefs including Marco Pierre White and James Martin in counterbalancing their restaurant’s environmental impact in the completely free, United Nations-backed initiative.
+On Earth Day 2020 (22nd April) join global brands and celebrity chefs including Marco Pierre White and James Martin in counterbalancing their restaurant’s environmental impact in the completely free, United Nations-backed initiative Food For Thought.
 Benefits include local, regional and trade PR, as well as enhanced customer experience.

 Every year, World Environment Day or WED is celebrated on the 5th of June in order to raise awareness about the importance of maintaining and defending Mother Nature and the entire planet from further harm and destruction that stems from natural disasters caused by men.

 Launched in 1994, the Green Apple Awards have become internationally recognised for identifying businesses who demonstrate environmental best practice.
 The awards attract hundreds of entries each year and a selected few are invited to the presentation ceremony at the Houses of Parliament.